Lawn Mowing Tips

 Sharpen your mower blades often to give you a nice clean cut each time you mow your lawn.
 If you notice after mowing that all of the tips of your grass are brown and frayed, it is time to sharpen your blades.
 Alternate mowing patterns on your lawn from angles to straight lines to prevent directional matting of grass and tire damage to your lawn.
-Not only is rotating patterns good for your lawn, it gives it that professionally manicured and groomed appearance.
+Not only are rotating patterns good for your lawn, but it also gives it that manicured and groomed look!

 Be careful when trimming the edges of your lawn with a string trimmer.
 Try to avoid trimming the lawn too short because it weakens the edges and allows weeds to take over easily.
 If you have a vertical blade edger this is usually the best method along sidewalks, curbs, and driveways, because it leaves the grass long while providing a nice maintained appearance.

 Mowing Your Lawn in Utah